Abhishek123git/MostAskedDotNET_InterviewQuestions/DotNET_InterviewQuestions.md

 });
 ```

+### 25. What are the events in Page life cycle?
+In which event are the controls fully loaded?

+- **Init -** This event fires after each control has been initialized.
+- **Load -** All the controls are ready at this event.
+- **preRender -** Allows final changes to the page or its control.
+- **Render -** The render method generate the client-side HTML
+- **Unload -** This event is used for cleanup code.

-### 24. What is reflection in .NET and how would you use it?
+### 26. What is reflection in .NET and how would you use it?

 **Answer:** Reflection in .NET is a powerful feature that allows runtime inspection of assemblies, types, and their members (such as methods, fields, properties, and events).
 It enables creating instances of types, invoking methods, and accessing fields and properties dynamically, without knowing the types at compile time.
 Reflection is used for various purposes, including building type browsers, dynamically invoking methods, and reading custom attributes.